inBeat/inbeat-website/content/top-influencers/tiktok/vegan/canada/vancouver/_index.md

 ---
-title: Top 10 Vegan TikTok Influencers In Vancouver In 2023
+title: Top 10 Vegan TikTok Influencers In Vancouver In 2024
 description: >-
-  Find top vegan TikTok influencers in Vancouver in 2023.
+  Find top vegan TikTok influencers in Vancouver in 2024.
 Most popular hashtags: #fyp #foryou #foryoupage #vegan.
 platform: TikTok
 hits: 8
 text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: Our database holds 8 TikTok influencers like this in Vancouver, Canada for you to work with.
+text_bottom: Our search engine holds 8 TikTok influencers like this in Vancouver, Canada for you to work with.
 profiles:
   - username: "alex.bischoff"
     fullname: >-